 The group environment fosters a creative atmosphere of interactive problem-based learning.
 Students are set real-life challenges often involving actual problems facing planning agencies, who also get involved in tuition and assessment.
 The teaching faculty is made up of committed TU Dublin personnel in addition to practising professionals, considered some of Ireland’s leading experts in their respective disciplines.

 Students and staff engage directly with agencies and community/industry in project work on a routine basis.
 A high level of industry involvement is ensured in guest lectures, programme development, project work, feedback and critique, etc.

-The Spatial Planning Graduate Network, an alumni network organised by graduates of the programme and the programme chairperson, runs a CPD and forum programme which directly involves and is linked to the current programme.
+The Spatial Planning Graduate Network, an alumni network organised by graduates of the course and the programme chairperson, runs a CPD and forum programme which directly involves and is linked to the current course.

 The course is accredited by the Irish Planning Institute and the Royal Town Planning Institute, the two established and internationally recognised accreditation bodies for spatial planning in Ireland.

 Many graduates use their knowledge to supplement their existing professional practice.
 Equally, many others use the course to reskill into planning positions within local authorities, agencies, government bodies or private practice.
 Others still, use the course to develop practice in new and emerging areas of planning, which like any contemporary profession is an evolving field.